-Anglo-Saxon tribes of Britain.
+The name Boatwright is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 The name was taken on by someone who worked as a maker of bows.
 Further research revealed that the name is derived from the Old English word bowyere.

 Early Origins of the Boatwright family

 Important Dates for the Boatwright family